vamshing/x9115397/hw/code/10/readme.md

 **iv4.
 Choice evualuation metrics: Hypervolume**

 Hypervolume measures the volume of the dominated portion of the objective space.The metric to grade the algorithm is hypervolume.
-For each model, decision and objective combination, the GA is run for 20 times and the Hypervolume for each of these runs is recorded.
+For each model, decision and objective combination, the GA is run for 5 times and the Hypervolume for each of these runs is recorded.

-**Output** Mean and Standard deviation for the GA for 5 times simulated over the model,decisions,objective combination
+**Output** Mean for the GA for 5 times simulated over the model,decisions,objective combination

 ####v.
 Summary of Results: